cout/baby_metroid/NOTES.md

     \-----word------/ \-byte-/ \-----word------/

-The format is similar to (the same as?) used for OAM sprite properties (TODO - I think it's the first byte is the size and the next for bytes are the OAM properties for the sprite slot);
+The format is similar to (the same as?) used for OAM sprite properties (TODO - I think it's the first byte is the size and the next four bytes are the OAM properties for the sprite slot);
 see:
 * https://sneslab.net/wiki/YXPPCCCT)